 Preparing for the start of semester

-In the lead up to Orientation Week and the start of semester, commencing students can prepare for their studies by undertaking the following:
+In the lead up to the start of semester, commencing students can prepare for their studies by undertaking the following:

 - Location: Get to know your local campus by planning your journey.